 • Team size to be between 2 to 5 students

-• The Length of the Program doesn’t matter, only that the students are in the last year of their program and meeting the required Learning Outcomes.
+• The Length of the Program doesn’t matter, only that the students are in their 3rd or 4th year (2nd or 3rd year in Quebec) of their program and meeting the required Learning Outcomes.

 • Program Name doesn’t have to be labelled as a “BTM Program” but must meet the required Learning Outcomes